What is the PSA test?

-This article by Dr. Stacy Loeb provides a well-written and thorough overview of the recent evidence for and against the PSA screening, and how we can interpret those studies with nuance in order to prevent death and suffering.
+This 2016 article by Dr. Stacy Loeb provides a thorough overview of the evidence for and against the PSA test, and how we can interpret this evidence with nuance in order to prevent suffering and death.

 The guidelines below are adapted from the NCCN Clinical Practice Guidelines In Oncology (NCCN Guidelines®) for Prostate Cancer Early Detection.
 Please use these guidelines to have a discussion with your physician about your personal risk and make a plan for screening.

 - Age 40: Talk to your physician about screening and your personal risk

 - Age 45-49: Have a baseline PSA and DRE.
 If PSA above 1 ng/mL, repeat at 1-2 year intervals until age 50.
 If PSA below 1 ng/mL repeat PSA at age 50.

 - Age 50-70: If PSA is below 3ng/mL, repeat screening at 1-2 year intervals

 - Age 70 and over: Talk with physician and assess general health to decide together if routine PSA screening should continue.

 Understanding Your PSA Test